vogt4nick/dequindre/README.rst

 What is dequindre?
 ~~~~~~~~~~~~~~~~~~

-``dequindre`` is a minimalist scheduler you can use to:
+``dequindre`` is a minimalist scheduler you can use to

-- quickly configure python workflows at home or at work,
+- quickly configure python workflows at home or at work
-- run dependent tasks in separate python environments, and
+- run dependent tasks in separate python environments
-- learn the fundamentals and best practices of scheduling workflows.
+- learn the fundamentals and best practices of scheduling workflows

 Features